digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 1. Keeps an eye on resource requests metrics coming from your application workloads (Pods), by querying the metrics server.
 2. Compares the target threshold value that you set in the HPA definition with the average resource utilization observed on your application  workloads (CPU and memory).
-3. If the target threshold is reached, then HPA will scale up your application deployment to meet demands.
+3. If the target threshold is reached, then HPA will scale up your application deployment to meet higher demands.
 Otherwise, if below the threshold, it will scale down the deployment.
+To see how HPA computes the final replica count, you can visit the [algorithm details](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) page from the official documentation.

 Under the hood, `HorizontalPodAutoscaler` is just another CRD (`Custom Resource Definition`) which drives a Kubernetes control loop implemented via a dedicated controller within the `Control Plane` of your cluster.
 Basically, you define a `HorizontalPodAutoscaler` YAML manifest targeting your application `Deployment`, and have the resource created in your cluster as usual, via `kubectl`. **Please bear in mind that you cannot target objects that cannot be scaled, such as a `DaemonSet` for example.**